utiasASRL/vtr3/README.md

 ### Install [CUDA Driver and Toolkit](https://developer.nvidia.com/cuda-toolkit)

-VTR2 targets CUDA 7.5 (for Ubuntu 14.04) and CUDA 8.0 (for Ubuntu 16.04), while VTR3 targets CUDA 11.0 and newer.
+Required version: 11.0

-Install the newest CUDA through Debian package manager (the network version) from its [official website](https://developer.nvidia.com/cuda-toolkit).
+Install CUDA through Debian package manager (the network version) from its [official website](https://developer.nvidia.com/cuda-toolkit).
 Be sure to perform the necessary [post-installation actions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.

 You can check the CUDA driver version using `nvidia-smi` and CUDA toolkit version using `nvcc --version`.
 It is possible that these two commands report different CUDA version, which means that your CUDA driver and toolkit version do not match.
 This is OK as long as the driver and toolkit are compatible, which you can verify in the documentation.